For an overview of Special Educational Needs and disability, view our ‘What is SEND?’ information page.

 Cornwall Council’s SEN File is designed to support Special Educational Needs Coordinators (SENCOs) and other professionals in meeting the needs of children and young people with SEN. It is also a source of information for parents / carers and young people.

-Education, Health and Care (EHC) Assessments and Plans
+Education, Health and Care (EHC) Needs Assessments and Plans

 An Education Health and Care plan is for children and young people aged up to 25 who need more support than is available through SEN Support.
 An individual’s EHC plan identifies their educational, health and social needs and sets out the additional support to meet those needs.

-More information can be found on the Education, Health and Care (EHC) Needs assessement and Plans webpage on the Cornwall Council SEN file.
+More information can be found on the Education, Health and Care (EHC) Needs assessment and Plans webpage on the Cornwall Council SEN file.